Trillium ovatum: Distribution and habitat

-Trillium ovatum is often found growing in coniferous and mixed coniferous-deciduous forests, in and around alder thickets and shrubs.
+Trillium ovatum sensu lato is the most widespread and abundant trillium in western North America.
+It ranges from Monterey County in central California northward throughout the California Coast Ranges to Vancouver Island and southwestern British Columbia.
+It also occurs in the Rocky Mountains from southeastern British Columbia and the tip of southwestern Alberta, southward through Idaho, eastern Washington and northeastern Oregon, and southeastward through western Montana.
+There is a small, isolated population in northern Colorado and southern Wyoming.
+It is often found growing in coniferous and mixed coniferous-deciduous forests, in and around alder thickets and shrubs.
 Along the California coast, it is commonly found under coast redwood and mixed evergreen forest.
 At Lolo Pass, Montana, it grows under spruce and Douglas fir in ravines along mountain streams.
+It does not grow in the dry chaparral inland from the redwood and Douglas fir forests of California and Oregon, nor on ridges where the trees are sparse.